Hunting & Trapping on Private Property

-- It is unlawful to post the land of another and to remove, destroy, mutilate or deface any signs or paint marks.
+- It is unlawful to post the land of another or to remove, destroy, mutilate or deface any signs or paint marks.

 - Trespass by a motor vehicle is a violation of the trespass law.

-Any person who enters the land of another without permission and causes damage to the property of another is liable to the owner in a civil action.
+Any person who enters another person’s land without permission and causes damage to that person’s property is liable to the owner in a civil action.
 Violations of this law will have the following results:

-- If the damage is intentional the person doing the damage is liable to the owner for 2 times the actual damage plus additional costs which include the attorney fees of the landowner.
+- If the damage is intentional, the person doing the damage is liable to the owner for two times the actual damage, plus additional costs including attorneys’ fees.

-- If the damage is unintentional, the person doing the damage is liable to the owner for the amount of the actual damage plus additional costs which include attorney fees of the landowner.
+- If the damage is unintentional, the person doing the damage is liable to the owner for the amount of the actual damage plus additional including attorneys’ fees.

 - A person doing damage to property of another may also be charged criminally for doing the damage.